-The Interlocking Jamb Molding is the extruded aluminum piece into which the door latches.
-If your door is a Pair, and slides from each end to meet in the middle, your Interlocking Jamb Molding is already installed on a lead post of the door and you may disregard this section.
+The Interlocking Jamb Molding is the extruded piece into which the door latches.
+If your door is a Pair, and slides from each end to meet in the middle, and your Interlocking Jamb Molding is already installed on a lead post of the door and you may disregard this section.

-Configurations where the door closes to a wall or doorjamb will have a separate piece with a cross section like the one shown here.
+Configurations where the door closes to a wall or doorjamb will have a separate piece with a cross section like one of the profiles shown here.